Catfish from Farm to Table

 Where are U.S. Catfish Farm-Raised?

-U.S. production of catfish by aquaculture is concentrated in Southeastern states, with Mississippi producing over 50% of U.S. catfish.
+U.S. production of catfish by aquaculture is concentrated in southeastern states, with Mississippi producing over 50% of U.S. catfish.
 Alabama, Arkansas, Louisiana and Mississippi together produce 94% of all U.S. farm-raised catfish.
-Although the U.S. domestic fish growing process primarily utilizes fish-raising ponds, FSIS recognizes that wild-caught fish are commercially processed.
+Although the U.S. domestic fish-growing process primarily utilizes fish-raising ponds, FSIS recognizes that wild-caught fish are commercially processed.

 How are U.S. Catfish Farm-Raised?